-Folsom Spring Antique Fair returns to Sutter Street April 21By: Laura Newell, Features Editor
+Folsom Spring Antique Fair returns to Sutter Street April 21By: Laura Newell, Of the Telegraph

 FOLSOM, CA - Antique enthusiasts from California and Nevada can visit the Folsom Historic District Association’s annual Spring Antique Fair.